vinitsonawane45/crypto-currency-tracker/README.md

-# 🪙 CryptoLux — Cryptocurrency Tracker
+# 🪙 CryptoLux — Cryptocurrency Price Tracker

 A full-stack cryptocurrency tracking web application built with **Flask** and **MongoDB**.
 CryptoLux provides real-time coin prices, portfolio management, price alerts, news sentiment analysis, an AI-powered chatbot, and robust user authentication — all in one place.